Home » Blog » Web Design » How User Experience Affects SEO and Rankings

 What do user experience website design & SEO have in common?
 The answer may surprise you.
-But, if you want to show up on the 1st page of search engines organically in 2021 and beyond, here’s what you need to know about UX and SEO.
+If you want to show up on the 1st page of search engines organically in 2021 and beyond, here’s what you need to know about UX and SEO in Calgary.

 There are three things you need to generate revenue from your website: